sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 This time, He explains the source of His authoritiy:

 > I have come in my Father's name, and you do not receive me.
 [Jhn 5:43 ESV]

+It's easy to think that since Jesus was God, there was no need for Him to ever receive this authority.
+But when he came to earth, He humbled himself, He laid aside all of His glory.
+As we see here, as a true Son of His Father, everything He had was given to Him.
+He did not assume or take something that didn't belong to Him.

 Coming in His Father's name didn't mean that Jesus just went around announcing that God was His Father or that He was the Messiah.
 In fact, He often told people to not spread word of this around.
 In John 5, Jesus explains what it means for Him to have come in His Father's name.